How to watch cricket online or on TV in 2025 — live stream international and domestic matches

 Alternatively, you can get Willow streams through the OTT service Sling TV.
 It's a live TV streaming service that lets you watch cable channels over the internet.

-Sling hosts Willow — without the need to buy a pricier, more extensive package — on its Desi Binge Plus or Dakshin Flex plans, which cost only $10 for your first month or from $99 for a whole year of live cricket.
+Sling hosts Willow — without the need to buy a pricier, more extensive package — on its Desi Binge Plus or Dakshin Flex plans, which cost from only $10 per month or from $50 for six months of live cricket.
 And you can cancel at any time you wish.

 Willow shows most of the big ticket cricket events in the US — usually exclusively — including the Indian Premier League.